plauth/lightweight-vm-performance/apps/udpping/rumprun/README.md

 Prerequisites
 =============
-Rumprun toolchain has to be installed.
+The rumprun toolchain has to be installed.
 For instructions, please refer to https://github.com/rumpkernel/wiki/wiki/Tutorial:-Building-Rumprun-Unikernels.

 Setup